Centre College Executive and Leadership Team

 What roles are included in Centre College’s leadership team?

-The leadership team of Centre College includes roles such as Chief Financial Officer & Vice President, Vice President-Finance and Chief Financial Officer, President, President of Psychology and Behavioral Neuroscience Club, Co-President Asian American and Pacific Islander Coalition.
+The leadership team of Centre College includes roles such as Chief Financial Officer & Vice President, Vice President-Finance and Chief Financial Officer, President of the Faculty, President, Chief Information Officer.